GolamMostafa1004/homeassistant-iotopen/README.md

         fr.json
         ar.json

-Restart Home Assistant
+2. Restart Home Assistant

-Restart Home Assistant to load the integration.
+Restart Home Assistant to ensure the integration is loaded.

-Add the Integration
+3. Add the Integration

 Navigate to:

 Settings → Devices & Services → Add Integration → IoT Open

-Enter the Base URL, Installation ID, and API Key for your IoT Open installation.
+Enter the Base URL, Installation ID, and API Key.
 Entities will be discovered and created automatically.

 Contributing

 Contributions are welcome.
-Please feel free to submit issues, feature requests, or pull requests to improve this integration.
+You may submit feature requests, issues, or pull requests to improve and expand the integration.

 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+For details, see the LICENSE file.